instituteofcancerresearch/CCR4157/README.md

 TCR sequencing data from the CCR4157 study

-This repository includes code used in the paper "T-cell receptor determinants of response to chemoradiation in locallyadvanced HPV16-driven malignancies" published in Frontiers in Oncology (DOI: )
+This repository includes code used in the paper "T-cell receptor determinants of response to chemoradiation in locallyadvanced HPV16-driven malignancies" published in Frontiers in Oncology (Front.
+Oncol.
+13:1296948.
+doi: 10.3389/fonc.2023.1296948)

 ## UMAP from GLIPH2 results